 - Lacks information about specific projects or contributions

-- Bullet points do not highlight any skills or achievements
+- Doesn't highlight any skills or achievements

 Construction Worker